Moving Checklist: Things to Remember

 “I recommend tidying by category, not by place.
 For example, instead of deciding that today you’ll tidy a particular room, set goals such as ‘clothes today, books tomorrow.’” –Marie Kondo, The Life-Changing Habit of Tidying Up

 By 4 weeks prior to your move, you should know your moving date and hopefully have the motivation and inspiration to get to work!
-A few things to tackle at four weeks out:
+A few things to tackle at four weeks out and add to your moving checklist:

 - Research: This is a great time to decide on services that you might need to schedule or things you might need to buy.
 For example, do you need to schedule carpet cleaners for either your current or new home?
 Will your current curtains fit those living room windows, or will you need to order new?
 What companies provide the fastest internet speeds, or which cable providers service your new area?